Teaching Strategies

 From One Educator to Another: Back-to-School Wisdom and Well-Wishes

-“Lead with empathy” is a core value at BrainPOP, and one that is especially apropos this back-to-school season.
-Educators deserve extra support and encouragement as we approach a new academic year brimming with opportunities and challenges.
-So we invited a group of BrainPOP staffers—who also happen to be former K–12 educators—to reflect on this moment and share their best lived and learned advice to help you start off the year on solid footing.
-We’ll be here to support and cheer you on along the way!
+“Lead with empathy” is a core value at BrainPOP, and one that is especially apropos during back-to-school season.
+So we invited a group of BrainPOP staffers—who also happen to be former K–12 educators—to reflect on this moment, and share their best lived and learned advice.
+(Can you tell we’ve also got some classroom nostalgia?)
+Educators, as you begin the new year, we want you to know how much your work matters.
+You inspire us to do our best work, and we’ll continue supporting you and your students every step of the way.

-Data Scientist; former elementary, middle, and high school teacher in the Jewish day school system“Lean on and learn from your teacher friends—mine are forever my people.
+Customer Support Expert; former upper elementary teacher in Florida“Lean on and learn from your teacher friends—mine are forever my people.
 My best lessons (and conversations, and advice, and hugs) came from them.
 Also, you don’t need to buy more flair pens.
 Probably.”

 Rachel Eisenman